+Trade receivables include amounts receivable for normal terms and extended terms, which are generally made to credit worthy purchasers.
+The Company uses an indirect distribution strategy whereby substantially all of the Company's revenues are earned through dealers, distributors and OEM partners.
 Most of the Company's distribution partners have income streams from various sources and have an established history of providing goods and services to the health care industry.
 The Company does not usually sell to the end user and as such has limited recourse in collecting any delinquent balances.

-In cases where collection is in question, the Company has the ability to withhold warranty support or warranty parts to a dealer that has not paid, remove the dealer as a qualified Company dealer, as well as any and all legal recourse measures.
+In cases where collection is in question, the Company has the ability to withhold warranty support or warranty parts to a dealer that has not paid, remove the dealer as a qualified Company dealer, and take any legal recourse measures.

-At March 31, 2023, the Company recognized an allowance for doubtful accounts of \$960 (2022 - \$960).
+At December 31, 2023, the Company recognized an allowance for doubtful accounts of \$4,220 (2022 - \$960).